pac4j/pac4j/README.md

 All methods of the clients may throw an unchecked *org.pac4j.core.exception.TechnicalException*, which could be trapped by an appropriate try/catch.
 The *getRedirectionUrl(WebContext,boolean,boolean)* and the *getCredentials(WebContext)* methods may also throw a checked *org.pac4j.core.exception.RequiresHttpAction*, to require some additionnal HTTP action (redirection, basic auth...)

+### Authorizations

+Although the primary target of the pac4j library is to deal with authentication, authorizations can be handled as well.

+After a successful authentication at a provider, the associated client can generate roles, permissions and a "remembered" status.
+These information are available in every user profile.

+The generation of this information is controlled by a class implementing the *org.pac4j.core.authorization.AuthorizationGenerator* interface and set for this client.

+    FromAttributesAuthorizationGenerator authGenerator = new FromAttributesAuthorizationGenerator(new String[]{"attribRole1"}, new String[]{"attribPermission1"})
+    client.setAuthorizationGenerator(authGenerator);

 ## Libraries built with pac4j